MikiWojak/todo_rest_api/README.md

 - `npm install` - Install components for frontend
 - `npm run serve` - Run frontend client

+## How to use
+- The TODO is on the main site
+- Go to option 'App'

+### Adding
+- Write name of task
+- Click Enter to save
+- Click Esc or elsewhere to cancel

+### Updating
+- Double-click on the task
+- Modify the title
+- Click Enter to save changes
+- Click Esc or elsewhere to cancel

+### Delete
+- Click 'X' on the right of the task

+### Dane task
+- Check the checkbox on the left of the task

 ## Environment of work

 ### Operating system